 EARLY EXIT

-Best for: Users who want to close their contract voluntarily — before completing installments and before Buyout becomes available.
+Best for: Users who want to voluntarily close their contract before completing their installments and before a Buyout is available.

 TERMINATION

-The contract initiates.
-Triggered only when the payment threshold is crossed.
-Not a choice — a defined contractual response to non-payment.
-The same protections apply.
-The same surplus return applies.
-The difference is who initiates and why.
+Termination: Contract-Initiated.
+Threshold-Based.
+The contract initiates this.
+It is triggered only when a specific payment threshold is crossed.
+This is not a choice you make, but a defined contractual response to non-payment.
+However, the exact same protections and surplus returns apply.
+The only difference is who initiates the process and why.

-Best for: Understanding what happens if payments cannot be maintained — and why the outcome is still structured, fair, and consequence-free beyond the contract itself.
+Best for: Understanding exactly what happens if you cannot maintain your payments, and seeing why the outcome remains structured, fair, and completely free of consequences beyond the contract itself.

 EARLY EXIT TERMINATION ──────────────────────────────────────────────────── Who initiates You The contract When Any time Payment threshold crossed Trigger Your decision 2 installments overdue Asset settlement Returned Sold at market Surplus returned Yes Yes Credit impact Zero Zero Personal liability Zero Zero Debt collection Zero Zero Recourse Zero Zero